aquasecurity/kube-bench/docs/README.md

 `flag` and `path`.

 `flag` is used when the keyword is a command line flag.
-The associated `audit` command is usually a `ps` command and a `grep` for the binary whose flag we are
+The associated `audit` a command is usually a `ps` command and a `grep` for the binary whose flag we are
 checking:

 ```sh